pocl/pocl/doc/sphinx/source/accel.rst

   - The driver allocates and populates the OpenCL buffers and the argument buffer for the kernel, as well as space for a 32-bit completion signal.
-  - The driver writes the kernel packet, excluding the header, to the device.
+  - The driver writes the kernel packet to the device.
     Its position depends on the value of the write index.
 The completion signal address as well as the argument buffer address and pointers to buffer arguments are given as physical addresses in the accelerator's address